Nico Hoerner Preview, Player Props: Cubs vs. Royals

-On Friday, Nico Hoerner (.455 on-base percentage in past 10 games, 113 points above season-long percentage) and the Chicago Cubs face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.523 on-base percentage in past 10 games, 176 points above season-long percentage), battle starting pitcher Brady Singer and the Kansas City Royals at Wrigley Field, Saturday at 2:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the White Sox.
+In his most recent appearance, he had three hits (going 3-for-4 with an RBI) against the Royals.

 Nico Hoerner Game Info & Props vs. the Royals